 Printing & Photocopying

 Black-and-white printing is available at all University Libraries.
-Color printing is also available at Wilson, Walter, Bio-Medical and Magrath Libraries.
+Color printing is also available at Wilson, Walter, and Magrath Libraries.

 To print from a library workstation: